graftak/monolog-loki/README.md

                     // Set here your globally applicable labels ],
                 'client_name' => 'your_host_name', // Here set a unique identifier for the client host
+                // Optional: Sets tenant id (HTTP header X-Scope-OrgID), if null or missing -> no header 'tenant_id' => 'some-tenant',
-                // Optional : if you're using basic auth to authentify 'auth' => [
+                // Optional: if you're using basic auth to authentify 'auth' => [
                     'basic' => ['user', 'password'],
                 ],
-                // Optional : Override the default curl options with custom values 'curl_options' => [
+                // Optional: Override the default curl options with custom values 'curl_options' => [
                     CURLOPT_CONNECTTIMEOUT_MS => 500,
                     CURLOPT_TIMEOUT_MS => 600